 With that in mind, Willem must have opposed continued experiments with blood treatment.
 Beast also became the first rune forbidden from use precisely because of its “unwanted” transformation effect.
 We can similarly find the Communion rune linked to blood transfusion left to rot in storage at the Lecture Building.
 The provost banned any blood work that would turn the young minds under his care into mindless monsters, and the students at the time, unsurprisingly, seemed to agree.
 Of course, that didn’t stop the undoubtable explosion in beasts following the initial trials, a threat which academics were hardly equipped to dispatch.
 For this, they would need a professional, and they found one in the quaint little workshop in the neighboring city of Yharnam.

 Willem is one of the two people Gehrman cries out for in his sleep.
 Willem likewise references Laurence not being the first to betray him by leaving in Japanese dialogue, with cut dialogue affirming this to be Gehrman.
 Evidently, the two men shared a close relationship once upon a time, and the one area where their vocations intersect is beasts.
 Therefore, Byrgenwerth likely learned of his workshop’s reputation exterminating beasts and reached out for his help dealing with the school’s own growing monster problem.
 This arrangement apparently led to a blossoming friendship, with Gehrman respecting Willem as a teacher the same as his students.
 In all likelihood, the aging hunter was taken in with the school’s research and its promise for human potential.
-The man wasn’t getting any younger, so he may as well become personally invested in Willem’s success and assist to that end.
+The man always wanted an end to the beast scourge, and he wasn’t getting any younger.
+Whether it was he or mankind achieving transcendent immortality, he may as well personally invest in Willem’s success.

 Yes, I know.
 So you too will betray me?
 The same as Gehrman?

 These contributions included escort work.
-One of the statues from the underground ruins have been erected inside Gehrman’s workshop, suggesting that he explored the labyrinth at some point.
-The first hunter is also responsible for making the bells discovered in the ruins a signal for hunters to cooperate across planes.
-With no obvious access point to the ruins back home, the old hunter most likely agreed to facilitate Willem’s subsequent expeditions from Byrgenwerth.
-The provosts’ servants went mad and might no longer be reliable for such a dangerous trek, whereas Gehrman had the skill and enough help back home to take an absence.
+The statue erected in his workshop plus the arcane bells he retrieved prove that the old hunter explored the labyrinth at some point.
+But with no obvious access point to the ruins back home, this dungeon diving most likely began with him agreeing to facilitate Willem’s subsequent expeditions from Byrgenwerth.
+The provosts’ servants went mad and might no longer be reliable for such a dangerous trek, whereas Gehrman had the skill and enough help back home to take a leave of absence.
 This way, the school could continue studying the ruins and excavating arcane relics — no less safe than any other field trip.
 The location of the relic Gehrman took back indicates that he hadn’t moved to Byrgenwerth for the duration of this arrangement.
 Willem had more than enough chairs to keep the hunter company after class, so the latter probably made regular visits to confirm their progress or coordinate schedules.

 Outreach to Gehrman in the first place proves that the school didn’t simply confine itself to the local graveyard and what lay underneath.
 Even if hearsay, the stories still circulating within the various regional communities would provide knowledge and context which could be of benefit to the school’s research.
 Such was the case with the Fishing Hamlet.
 That the cloistered villagers even know of Byrgenwerth insinuates some form of introduction.
 Moreover, the hamlet’s statue of man’s metamorphosis also litter the backyard of Willem’s residence — miniatures even ornamenting his office desk.
 The only difference is that additional variants complete the transformation, making the figure resemble the Amygdala statues decorating the adjacent elder god graveyard.
 The obvious implication is that Willem recreated the Fishing Hamlet statues with his own spin, presumably to link their idea of metamorphosis to his work with the forest graves.
 This requires he witness the statues at that seaside village beforehand.